imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Installing Linux

-Installing Linux is out-of-scope for this document because each distribution does it differently and the installation instructions are usually well documented.
+Installing Linux is out-of-scope for this guide because each distribution does it differently and the installation instructions are usually well documented.
 If you need help, start with your distribution's documentation.
 Regardless of the distribution, the high-level process usually goes like so:

 1. download the ISO
 1. burn/copy/transfer it to your install medium (e.g. a CD or USB stick)